Pretz/improved-android-remote-stacktrace/README.md

 Android Remote Stacktrace: Improved
 ===================================

+**This project has been forked to carry on maintenance.** We thank Alexander Pretzlav for keeping the original code and improvements.

 This project is fork of [Android Remote Stacktrace][1] which adds a number of important features:

  * Customizable interface for handling stacktraces